 What Is Social or Copy Trading

 A service that allows your account to automatically copy trades of one or more chosen expert traders.
-To help you identify the top traders most suitable for your needs, these services include trader rankings complete with detailed data on their styles, performance, maximum drawdown, and other risk data, experience, and so on.
-Most major brokers are either linking up with existing social trading services or building their own.
+To help you identify the top traders most suitable for your needs, these services include trader rankings complete with detailed data on their trading strategies, performance, maximum drawdown, and other risk data, experience, and so on.
+Most major forex brokers are either linking up with existing social trading services or building their own.
 Why?

 Because social trading or copy trading ﬁlls an important unmet need, a shortcut to trading success without needing to trade yourself, but with better transparency and lower entry costs than with traditional forex managed accounts.
 You’re more likely to actually make money by letting an expert do it for you.
 For those interested in becoming star traders themselves, they can raise their chances of making money sooner by using a portion of their accounts to trade via experts until they reach a similar level of performance.
 OR, to become one themselves and receive additional income through efficiently managing investor funds.

-Basically, you select one or more of your favorite experts based on the data available on them and set up an account that mimics their every trade (copy trade service), based on different settings allowed for managers.
+Basically, you select one or more of your favorite experts based on the data available on them and set up a forex account that mimics their every trade (copy trade service), based on different settings allowed for managers.
 Experts are compensated based on performance measures that vary from broker to broker, such as proﬁtability and number of followers.
 You set up a trading account, then select the trader(s) that your account will mimic.
 When that star trader makes a trade, your linked account simultaneously makes the same trade automatically.
 This use of hired expertise makes social trading similar to managed accounts, with the advantages of lower entry costs, greater accountability, more transparency, and far greater ease of switching between experts.
-You always know how your chosen traders are performing in real time by a variety of measures and how they compare to others.
+You always know how your chosen traders are performing in real-time by a variety of measures and how they compare to others.
 If you see that a chosen trader is underperforming, you can switch over to another.

 In theory, having a proven pro trade for you should vastly improve your odds of making money.
 There are still risks, though.
 Because pros focus on risks before proﬁts, let’s consider risks ﬁrst.